shoutem/nfc-ndef-react-native/README.md

 # NfcReactNative

 nfc-ndef-react-native is a react-native module for android to write/read tags that support the NDEF format (tested on Mifare Classic).
 This is a fork of Lube's nfc-react-native.
+It only writes strings to the ndef records.
+So you can write and read essentially an array of strings to your card.
+With some minor tweaking to the Java, you could make it support other data types as well.

 ## Quick and Easy Demo